mdrubin/rst2xaml/README.txt

  * the raw:: xaml directive
  * the pygments code-block directive

-The writer for Silverlight XAML, a subset of FlowDocument, can currently handle the following markup features:

- * paragraphs
- * bold
- * italics
- * blockquotes
- * literal blocks
- * line blocks
- * bullet lists
- * enumerated lists
- * the raw:: xaml directive
- * the pygments code-block directive
+In addition the FlowDocument output can handle superscript, although that only works for fonts that support it.

 Nested enumerated lists don't yet work correctly for either FlowDocument or Silverlight output.

 Scripts
 -------